+The yielding regions of the cylinder heads cannot return to the primary condition.
+Hence, tensile stress is created in this area and elastic regions.
 The stress field for the yield surfaces is compressive at high temperature and turns into tensile stress at low temperature; it is correspondence to the results of sources [4, 13, 22].
 The valves bridge is under the cyclic tensile and compressive stress which corresponds to the results of sources [10].
 According to the source [13], changes in cyclic compressive and tensile stresses cause cracks in cylinder heads.
 As noted in the source [22], after a few cycles the aluminum alloy ages and drastically loses its strength.
 Aged material is unable to resist high tensile stresses, then cracks in the cylinder heads will appear.
-As the Figure 16 describes viscous stress is low and the normal and plastic stresses are almost identical.
+As the Figure 12 describes viscous stress is low and the normal and plastic stresses are almost identical.

-Diagrams of equivalent plastic strain and the equivalent viscous for point 1 of element 50152 are displayed in Figure 17.
-As the figure describes viscous strain is more than the plastic strain and its amount is not negligible.
+Diagrams of elastic and viscous strain for point 1 of element 50152 are displayed in Figure 15.
+As the Figure describes viscous strain is significant and its amount is not negligible.
 Thus, viscous properties must be considered in the thermo-mechanical analysis of cylinder heads.